FireStreaker2/pixiv-node/README.md

 	// get all images of a specific post console.log(JSON.stringify(await Pixiv.getImages(119640517)));

+	// get a specific novel
+	console.log(JSON.stringify(await Pixiv.getNovel(17814676)));

-	// login with browser cookie, then search for all nsfw artwork with the query "gawr gura" using descending order (oldest) and allowing ai artwork console.log(
+	// login with browser cookie, then search for all nsfw artwork
+	// with the query "gawr gura" using descending order (oldest)
+	// and allowing ai artwork
+	console.log(
 		JSON.stringify(
 			await Pixiv.login(process.env.TOKEN).search({